How To Discipline Your Child Without Spanking – 13 Alternatives to Spanking Your Child

 The logical consequence is applied gently and matter-of-factly.
 “Oh, you wrote on the wall.
 That is against the rules in our home.
-Let’s get the supplies so you can clean the wall.”
+Let’s get the cleaning supplies so you can clean the wall.”
 When she is done cleaning the wall, you may decide to talk with her about restricting her access to crayons or pens.

 The most important factor in how your child behaves is how YOU behave.
-They are always watching you.
+They’re always watching you.
 You have a great opportunity to model proper behavior for them all the time.
 In fact, the behavior you model for them has a greater impact than the behavior you try to teach them.
 When your child struggles with a behavior, model for them how to do it correctly.

 Example: The “gentle hands” method of teaching children not to hit is a great example of showing them what to do instead.
 When your child hits another person or a pet, immediately say, “Ouch!” and then model “gentle hands” for them, showing them the appropriate way to use their hands.

-13. Lower Your Expectations and Lose your Pride
+Lower Your Expectations and Lose Your Pride

-Many of the socially inappropriate behaviors your child engages in are actually quite developmentally and age appropriate.
+Many of the socially inappropriate behaviors your child engages in are actually developmentally and age appropriate.
 Children are finding their footing in this great big world and there is so much to learn.
 It is our job to discipline (teach) them how to live in a way that does the most good for them and for the others whose lives they touch.

 Sometimes, pride gets in the way of good parenting.
 When you’re faced with situations, like parenting in public for example, you want to feel as if you are in control.
 Good parenting isn’t about controlling your children.
 Good parenting is about teaching your children to control themselves.

-The external motivation of physical punishment does not teach children internal control.
+The external motivation of physical punishment doesn’t teach children internal control.
 It teaches them fear and how to get better at hiding their mistakes.
 In the long run it is better to use intentional, but gentle discipline to teach your children how to behave appropriately than to use the (seemingly) quick fix of corporal punishment.